eerimoq/gqt/README.rst

 - There is one query cache per ``gqt`` version.
 Would be nice to keep the cache after upgrading ``gqt``.

+- The query is cleared when reloading the schema.

 Ideas
 -----